openharmony/docs/en/application-dev/media/camera-recording.md

   }
   ```

-- Register the 'frameEnd' event to listen for recording end events.
-This event can be registered when a **VideoOutput** object is created and is triggered when the last frame of recording ends.
+- Register the **'frameEnd'** event to listen for recording end events.
+This event can be registered when a **VideoOutput** instance is created and is triggered when the last frame of recording ends.
 Video recording ends as long as a result is returned.

   ```ts
   function onVideoOutputFrameEnd(videoOutput: camera.VideoOutput): void {